-Introduction 3
+Introduction

-Vision and Mission of the College 4
+Vision and Mission of the College 5

 Student Life

-Campus Opportunities and Services
+Campus Opportunities and Services 15

-Admission
+Admission 18

-Academic Calendar 17
+Academic Calendar 18

-Financial Information
+Financial Information 19

-Academic Policies
+Academic Policies 22

-Program Descriptions
+Program Descriptions 29

-M.S. in Nursing
+M.S. in Nursing 29

-Doctor of Nursing Practice 32
+Doctor of Nursing Practice 33

+Master of Social Work 37

-M.A. in Environmental Education
+M.A. in Environmental Education 42

+Graduate Semester in Sustainability Leadership 45

+M.B.A. in Business Administration

+Directories 52

+Goshen College offers six graduate programs:

+Master of Science in Nursing - Family Nurse Practitioner Master of Social Work

+Master of Arts - Environmental Education

 Graduate Semester in Sustainability Leadership

-M.B.A. in Business Administration 41
+Master of Business Administration

-Directories 45

-Goshen College offers five graduate programs:

-Master of Science in Nursing - Family Nurse Practitioner Master of Arts - Environmental Education Graduate Semester in Sustainability Leadership Master of Business Administration Doctor of Nursing Practice
+Doctor of Nursing Practice

 The Master of Science in Nursing program is based on the Goshen College campus.
 The environmental education and sustainability leadership programs are based at the Merry Lea Environmental Education Center of Goshen College near Wolf Lake, Ind.
 The Master of Business Administration program is an online collaborative degree emphasizing Anabaptist Christian values applied to business and offered in partnership with Canadian Mennonite, Eastern Mennonite, and Bluffton Universities.
 The Doctor of Nursing Practice is online with two required residencies and offered in partnership with Eastern Mennonite University.
+The Master of Social Work program is also online and is offered in partnership with Bluffton University.